 NBI-921352 is a potent, highly selective Nav1.6 sodium channel inhibitor being developed to treat pediatric patients with SCN8A developmental and epileptic encephalopathy (SCN8A-DEE) and other potential indications, including the treatment of focal-onset seizures in adults.

-Neurocrine Biosciences is conducting a Phase 2 clinical trial evaluating NBI-921352 in adult patients with focal onset seizures, with data expected in 2023.
+Neurocrine Biosciences is conducting a Phase 2 clinical trial evaluating NBI-921352 in adult patients with focal onset seizures, with data expected in the second half of 2023.
 In addition, a Phase 2 clinical trial is underway evaluating NBI-921352 in patients aged between 2 and 21 years with SCN8A developmental and epileptic encephalopathy (SCN8A-DEE).

-Xenon received an aggregate milestone payment of $10.0 million in the form of cash and an equity investment in September 2021 based on the regulatory approval of a clinical trial application in Europe for NBI-921352 for focal-onset seizures in adults.
-In January 2022, our collaboration achieved another regulatory milestone based on the FDA’s acceptance of a protocol amendment to expand the study population to include subjects aged between 2 and 11 years in the ongoing NBI-921352 Phase 2 clinical trial in pediatric patients with SCN8A-DEE.
-Xenon received an aggregate of $15.0 million in the form of cash and an equity investment.
+In September 2021, Xenon received an aggregate milestone payment of $10.0 million in the form of cash and an equity investment based on the regulatory approval of a clinical trial application in Europe for NBI-921352 for focal-onset seizures in adults.
+In January 2022, Xenon received an aggregate of $15.0 million in the form of cash and an equity investment due to our collaboration achieving another regulatory milestone based on the FDA’s acceptance of a protocol amendment to expand the study population to include subjects aged between 2 and 11 years in the ongoing NBI-921352 Phase 2 clinical trial in pediatric patients with SCN8A-DEE.